Athol Fugard

-Harold Athol Lanigan Fugard (/ˈæθəl ˈfjuːɡɑːrd/; 11 June 1932 – 8 March 2025) was a South African playwright, novelist, actor and director.
+Harold Athol Lanigan Fugard (/ˈæθəl ˈfjuːɡɑːrd/ ATH-əl-_-FYOO-gard; 11 June 1932 – 8 March 2025) was a South African playwright, novelist, actor and director.
 Widely regarded as South Africa's greatest playwright and acclaimed as "the greatest active playwright in the English-speaking world" by Time magazine in 1985, he published more than thirty plays.
 He is best known for his political and penetrating plays opposing the system of apartheid, some of which have been adapted to film.
 His novel Tsotsi was adapted as a film of the same name, which won an Academy Award in 2005.
 Three plays he wrote, and two plays he co-authored, were nominated for the Tony Award for Best Play.

 Fugard also served as an adjunct professor of playwriting, acting and directing in the Department of Theatre and Dance at the University of California, San Diego.

 Fugard received many awards, honours and honorary degrees, including the Order of Ikhamanga in Silver from the government of South Africa in 2005 "for his excellent contribution and achievements in the theatre".
 He was elected a Fellow of the Royal Society of Literature in 1986.
 Fugard was honoured in Cape Town with the 2010 opening of the Fugard Theatre in District Six.
 He received a Tony Award for lifetime achievement in 2011.